humdrum-tools/humdrum-documentation/guide/ch08/index.md

 ----------------------

-After typing a command, the command begins executing as soon as you type the carriage return or \"enter\" key.
+After typing a command, the command begins executing as soon as you type the carriage return or "enter" key.
 When the command has finished executing, the shell will display a new command prompt.
 Sometimes a command can take a long time to execute so it will be awhile before the prompt is displayed again.
 Unfortunately, you must wait for the prompt